Sequential Fair Resource Allocation under a Markov Decision Process Framework: Related Work

 \section{Related Work}

-Offline resource allocation is a classic problem that has been extensively studied for single and multiple resources, various utility functions, and resource types.
-In the non-strategic setup where agents are assumed to truthfully report their demands and to take the entirety of their allocations, several heuristics-based and optimization-based approaches have been proposed achieving different levels of optimality guarantees and computational efficiency \cite{bretthauer1995nonlinear,katoh1998resource,lee2005hybrid,patriksson2008survey}.
-This problem finds important applications in computer and vehicle network management, where existing works take advantage of the problem structure \cite{wong2004low,zhao2015resource,wang2018machine,gatzianas2021offline,xu2021survey}.

-Other settings involve agents that can misreport their true demands to receive more favorable allocations, where allocation mechanisms need to be designed to incentivize truthful behavior \cite{guo2009competitive,cole2013mechanism,sinha2015mechanism,abebe2020truthful,tan2020mechanism}.
-In particular, \cite{cole2013mechanism} achieves this by strategically withholding a portion of the resources at the cost of compromised efficiency. \cite{tan2020mechanism} collects payments from agents when they place requests, and \cite{guo2009competitive} studies the repeated allocation of a single resource among the same agents and collects an artificial payment which intuitively captures the credibility of the agents in the past.
+Fair division is a classic problem extensively studied for settings involving single and multiple resources, divisible and indivisible resources, and under different fairness objectives \cite{bretthauer1995nonlinear,katoh1998resource,lee2005hybrid,patriksson2008survey}.
+In the online setting, which requires real-time decision-making, \cite{walsh2011online,kash2014no} consider the \textit{cake cutting} problem where agents interested in fixed divisible resources arrive and depart over time, while the goal in \cite{aleksandrov2015online,zeng2020fairness,he2019achieving} is to allocate sequentially arriving indivisible resources to a fixed set of agents.
+A wide range of fairness metrics are used in the literature, including global fairness (e.g., utilitarian or egalitarian welfare) \cite{kalinowski2013social,manshadi2021fair}, individual measures \cite{benade2018make,gupta2021individual,sinclair2022sequential} or probabilistic notions of fairness across groups of agents \cite{donahue2020fairness}.

-In the online setting, a number of works \cite{tesauro2005online,asadpour2020online,gallego2015online,wang2017online,sinclair2020sequential,sinclair2022sequential} consider real-time allocation decision-making, among which \cite{sinclair2020sequential,sinclair2022sequential} are closest to our setup.
-They study allocating multiple divisible resources among truthful agents that are characterized by a finite number of types.
-Motivated by the food-bank allocation problem, they consider one request per agent.
-In our work, we study the more general scenario where the agents' requests may arrive multiple times and the number of types need not be finite.
-Our goal is to be fair to the agents considering all their allocations over the horizon.
+The most relevant work to ours are \cite{lien2014sequential,sinclair2020sequential,sinclair2022sequential}, which study the online allocation of divisible resources to agents with stochastic demands. \cite{lien2014sequential} proposes equitable policies that maximize the minimum agent utility, while \cite{sinclair2020sequential,sinclair2022sequential} use approximate individual fairness notions.
+Motivated by the food-bank allocation problem, \cite{sinclair2020sequential,sinclair2022sequential} assume one request per agent, where the requests are restricted to a finite set of values.
+The algorithm proposed in \cite{sinclair2022sequential} improves upon \cite{sinclair2020sequential} and achieves a trade-off between a measure of fairness (envy-freeness) and resource leftover using concentration arguments on the optimal NSW solution.
+In our work, we study a more general setup where agents can arrive simultaneously and several times over the horizon and we do not restrict agent demand sizes.
+Our goal is to be fair to the agents considering all their allocations over the horizon under the NSW objective in hindsight.